-PFLS has been part of the GCB&M division since September 2019, following an internal reorganisation.
+Project Finance & Loan Syndication has been part of the Large & International Corporate Banking and Markets division, since September 2019, and from October 2022 following an internal reorganisation, will be part of IB.
 The sub-division's mandate is to lead and support corporate banking centres with large and complex project finance projects and to act as arranger or participant in local syndicated loan transactions and to develop and monitor participations in large international loan syndication transactions arranged by international banks with a geographic emphasis in Europe, the Middle East and Africa.